Your lawn is overrun with weeds and you’re wondering what to do about it.

 Assuming you’ve carried out the preparatory steps above, the main steps to overseeding are spreading compost and fertilizer, spreading the seeds, and then watering.

 Applying around ½ ich of compost over your lawn will provide an easy growing medium for your seed to germinate in.
 There’s a chance you may have some success without doing this but your germination rate will be much lower.

 Applying your own homemade compost is an excellent choice here as you can save money and you know exactly what you’re putting on your garden which is a must if you have kids and pets.
-Read about the best kitchen compost bins and compost tumblers if you’re in the market for some new gear.

 It’s also helpful to fertilize in order to make sure that all of the nutrients required for healthy grass growth are present.
 Organic fertilizers are superior in the long run when it comes to soil health but a one-off application of synthetic fertilizer when you overseed is not going to do any major harm.